December 30, 2025

 4) New Brunswick Provincial Nominee Program (NBPNP)

-The NBPNP skilled immigrant category is for those with the skills, education, and work experience needed to contribute to New Brunswick’s economy, and are ready to live and work in the province.
+The NBPNP skilled immigrant category is for those with the skills, education, and work experience needed to contribute to New Brunswick’s economy, and who are ready to live and work in the province.

 New Brunswick Provincial Nominee Program (NBPNP) prioritizes candidates with either or a combination of: